cfengine/documentation/manuals/language-concepts/bodies.markdown

     }
 ```

-The promisors in this example are the files `/etc/passwd` and
+The promisers in this example are the files `/etc/passwd` and
 `/home/bill/id_rsa.pub`.
 The promise is that the `perms` attribute type is
 associated with a named, user-defined promise body `system` and `mog`
 respectively.